enasequence/read_docs/upload_01.md

 # Upload data files

-Data files must be uploaded into a submitter specific private Webin file upload area at EMBL-EBI before the files can be submitted using one of the Webin submission services.
+You must upload data files into your private Webin file upload area at EMBL-EBI before you can submit the files through the Webin submission services.

-Note that if you are using the [Webin command line submission interface](cli_01.html) then the data files will be uploaded and submitted by the application for you.

-## Local copies of uploaded files
+## Local data files

 Always keep a local copy of the uploaded files until the files have been successfully submitted and archived.
 The Webin file upload area is a temporary transit area which is not backed